 Regularly testing large numbers of people will play a huge role in monitoring transmission of SARS-CoV-2.
 Quickly detecting and isolating active cases – people who can transmit the virus, whether symptomatic or asymptomatic – is the cornerstone for limiting disease spread.
 In addition, accurate data on the number of active cases is necessary to inform policy makers (at local, state, and federal levels) as well as individuals what the short-term risk of spread is and how safe it is to do things like return to workplaces, attend school, and see friends and family.

-There are a few problems the world has had to face when trying to build surveillance for SARS-CoV-2 surveillance has faced several barriers.
+Ramping up testing for effective SARS-CoV-2 surveillance has faced several barriers.
 One of those is the reliance on nasopharyngeal swabs, or “NP swabs.”
 Getting these swabs can be uncomfortable, which discourages people from getting tested frequently.
 NP swabs also have to be collected by someone who is trained to do so, adding a logistical barrier and putting those performing the test at risk of getting sick.
 Because SARS-CoV-2 rapidly spread worldwide, it has put immense strain on the supply chains that provide materials for tests, including swabs and test reagents.
 SalivaDirect is our answer to these problems.

-SalivaDirect is a new method for testing people for active SARS-CoV-2 infection, with or without symptoms.
-While it still relies on a similar molecular process as earlier tests (called RT-qPCR), we are making it simpler to drive down costs and place less stress on the supply chains.
+SalivaDirect is a new method for testing people suspected of SARS-CoV-2 infection.
+While it still relies on a similar molecular process as earlier tests (called RT-qPCR), we made it simpler to drive down costs and place less stress on the supply chains.

 SalivaDirect is unique in 3 ways:

 - We test from Saliva, not NP swabs.
-This means that you can collect it yourself without an uncomfortable swab up your nose, which will increase testing compliance.
+This means that you don’t have to stick an uncomfortable swab up your nose, which will increase testing compliance.
 This also protects healthcare workers from potential exposure to sick patients and works around worldwide swab shortages.
 We also found that expensive preservatives are not needed to test saliva, which lowers the costs.